 How To Make a Resume, Recruiter & Insights by Luis Mojica

-ejemplo-1In some cases, this task is intimidating, especially if you don’t have work experience or don’t feel like you are a fit for the position.
-For that reason, I want to take the advantages that I have learned from my own resumes and from the resumes that I have seen, to create this guide with data and tips that can help you take that first step to create a curriculum.
+In some cases, this task is intimidating, especially if you don’t have work experience or don’t feel like a fit for the position.
+For that reason, I want to share insights from my own resumes and those I have reviewed, creating this guide with tips to help you take that first step in creating a resume.

-A curriculum will generally have four main parts:
+A resume generally has four main parts:

 • Personal information